 We read in newspapers or see on local or national television news stories of catastrophic crashes involving large trucks.
 The crashes are unfortunate, exposing the danger of large trucks on our roads and the importance of enforcement of safety restrictions and regulations on trucking companies.

-Truck crashes are rising.
+Truck crashes are on the rise, not only in Michigan but throughout the United States.
 The United States Department of Transportation (USDOT) reports:

 There are state and federal safety rules for commercial trucks.
 Safety rules include: